catchorg/Catch2/docs/deprecations.md

 If you are mutating the fixture instance from within the test case, and want to keep doing so in the future, mark the mutated members as `mutable`.

+See also the [v2 to v3 migration guide](migrate-v2-to-v3.md#top) for header and API changes.

 ### Section-only filtering with `-c/--section`